Why is this important?

 This information applies to Scotland

 This item is about the legal differences between civil partnership and living together.
 This information is for same-sex couples.
-For information on opposite sex couples see Living together and marriage: legal differences.

 You can use this item to direct you to the key areas of law which are affected by living together and civil partnership.